• Skip to main content

 You might have heard the term “pro bono” legal services before, and you might have a vague idea of what it means.

 The term is short for “pro bono publico,” or “for the public good” in Latin.
-The basic idea is that an attorney offers free legal services to those who cannot pay for them.
+The basic idea is that an attorney offers free legal services to those who cannot afford legal representation.

 But it actually means far more than that.